Nitrooos/Nitrooos.github.io/_posts/en/2020-11-28-angular-ngonchanges.md

 ## The example

-Let's say we have a @Input() property "items" defined in a component as an array of objects of type Items.
+Let's say we have a @Input() property "items" defined in a component as an array of objects of type Item.
 Also, we try to detect changes of this property in ngOnChanges lifecycle hook:

 {% highlight typescript %}
-@Input() items: Items[];
+@Input() items: Item[];

 ngOnChanges(changes: SimpleChanges) {
   if (changes.items) {